ZeeSpire/zss-afk-site/_posts/en/2022-12-30-valea-verde-a-successful-story-of-reviving-a-forgotten-transylvanian-village.markdown

 layout: post.en
 type: post

-h1_title: Valea Verde, Romania
-title: Valea Verde - a successful story of reviving a forgotten Transylvanian village
+title: Valea Verde - a successful story of reviving a forgotten Transylvanian village from Romania
 front_page_title: Valea Verde - a successful story of reviving a forgotten Transylvanian village
+article_title: Valea Verde - a successful story of reviving a forgotten Transylvanian village

 published: 30 December 2022
 last_modified_at: 30 December 2022